-U.S. must fix relations with China to combat climate change: Michael Bloomberg
+U.S. must fix relations with China to combat climate change - Michael Bloomberg

 “You will never solve the problem unless you have China in the solution,” Bloomberg, who stepped down as a U.N. special envoy on climate change last month, told reporters.

+China’s lead negotiator in Madrid, Zhao Yingmin, said that every country was needed.

+“Responding to climate change is a joint global effort, no one should be absent,” Zhao told reporters in response to a question about U.S. moves to leave the Paris accord.

-Members of the “We Are Still In” coalition - a group of U.S. states and cities still committed to Paris goals - are on track to reduce greenhouse gas emissions 37% below 2005 levels by 2030, in line with the Obama administration’s Paris goal, according to a report it released Tuesday.
+Members of the “We Are Still In” coalition - a group of U.S. states and cities still committed to the Paris goals - are on track to reduce greenhouse gas emissions 37% below 2005 levels by 2030, in line with the Obama administration’s goal, according to a report it released Tuesday.

-Nevertheless, former U.S. Secretary of State John Kerry, who served under Obama and was a leading player in brokering the Paris Agreement, said the absence of U.S. leadership is undermining global climate action.
+Nevertheless, former U.S. Secretary of State John Kerry, who served under Obama and was a leading player in brokering the Paris Agreement, said the absence of U.S. leadership was undermining global climate action.

 “We are at a critical stage in terms of being behind (our targets) and the absence of U.S. leadership is one component,” Kerry told Reuters at the talks.
 “The burden falls largely on the G20 to behave like adults, like great nations ought to.”